-Description 3 Active and Responsible growth and success.
-Citizenship: Develop and ir nplement programs that sup port students' academic, beł navioral, and social-emotional An explanation of why the LEA has deve eloped this goal. • ddressed in this broad goal rning 2.
-Implementation of nvolvement; 4.
-Pupil achiever ment; 5.
-Pupil engagement; 6 5.
+Goal # Description 3 Active and Responsible Citizenship: Develop and implement programs that support students' academic, behavioral, and social-emotional growth and success.
+An explanation of why the LEA has developed this goal. • s addressed in this broad goal include: earning 2.
+Implementation of State Standards; 3.
+Parent involvement; 4.
+Pupil achievement; 5.
+Pupil engagement; 6.
 School climate; 8.
-Other Pupil actions within this g oal are considered increased and improved services that rapersonal skill development at go above and beyond the b support unduplicated studen base services for all students ent groups.
-The majority of .
-The actions provide a layered California Healthy Ki a measure to provide a saf A Dashboard, chronic absente e and supportive school clima • ites.
-Additionally, the annual m the Power School data base wi Veasuring and Reporting Results 2 Measuring Metric and Reporting Baseline Results Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-2024
+Other Pupil actions within this is broad goal is to fully address the interpersonal and intrapersonal skill development needs for unduplicated student groups.
+The majority of goal are considered increased and improved services that go above and beyond the base services for all students.
+The actions provide a layered vices in addition to supplemental services that extend to support unduplicated student groups. in the measurable outcomes include indicators on the CA Dashboard, chronic absenteeism rate and suspension rates.
+Additionally, the annual Kids Survey (CHKS) is used as a measure to provide a safe and supportive school climate.
+Local metrics pulled from the Power School data base wil ng of school discipline incidents.